 The next stages of the project took place in September 2016 and autumn 2017, when the meadow was cut and the hay lifted, which helps to preserve the meadow for the next year.

-This project adds another habitat stepping stone along the shoreline around Bo’ness, contributing to the creation of a wildlife corridor between Carriden and the foreshore Kinneil, running alongside the John Muir Way.
+This project added another habitat stepping stone along the shoreline around Bo’ness, contributing to the creation of a wildlife corridor between Carriden and the foreshore Kinneil, running alongside the John Muir Way.
 The work at Grangepans Meadows is one part of the wider Bridgeness Biodiversity project that is delivered in partnership by Falkirk Council and Buglife Scotland.

 Seed sowing in Autumn 2015.
 Photos from Suzanne Burgess, Conservation Officer, Buglife Scotland: